AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/best-practices-for-online-channels.md

 ## Best Practice for Maintenance {#best-practice-for-maintenace}

-Once saved and processed, Online Channel rules continuously work to bucket your digital touchpoints.
+After Online Channel rules are saved and processed, they continuously work to bucket your digital touchpoints.
 However certain changes or scenarios cause you want to review your Online Channel setup. [!DNL Marketo Measure] recommends that you review your Online Channel rules once every six months.
 This ensures that your [!DNL Marketo Measure] data is aligned with your internal definitions of online channels/subchannels and your usage of UTMs.

 Other items that might trigger your team to do Online Channel maintenance include....